Noahmathieu/Noahmathieu/README.md

 ## 🌟 About Me
 I’m an IT student and programming learner focused on becoming a strong software developer.
-I enjoy exploring backend development, understanding how systems work, and building real projects to improve my skills.
+I enjoy backend development, structured coding, and building real projects to improve my skills.

 ---